Comanche

 Comanche Code Talkers

-During World War II, the United States armed forces employed Native American military personnel to transmit radio messages in their indigenous languages.
-In the days before encryption devices were widespread, transmitting and receiving radio traffic in native languages offered measures of security similar to encoding devices.
+During World War II, the United States armed forces employed Indigenous American military personnel to transmit radio messages in their Indigenous languages.
+In the days before encryption devices were widespread, transmitting and receiving radio traffic in Indigenous languages offered measures of security similar to encoding devices.
 This practice allowed sensitive information to be more freely transmitted without enemy forces deciphering and taking countermeasures.
-The Comanche language and code talkers were employed for this mission.
-In December 2019, Highway 5, located near Walters, Oklahoma, was renamed Comanche Cole Talker Trailway.
+The Comanche language and so-called code talkers were employed for this mission.
+In December 2019, Highway 5, located near Walters, Oklahoma, was renamed Comanche Code Talker Trailway.

 Bibliography

 Hagan, William T. United States-Comanche Relations: The Reservation Years.
-New Haven: Yale UP, 1976.
-Print.
+Yale UP, 1976.

 Richardson, Rupert N. The Comanche Barrier to South Plains Settlement.
-Glendale: Clark, 1933.
-Print.
+Clark, 1933.

 Wallace, Ernest, and E. Adamson Hoebel.
 The Comanches: Lords of the South Plains.
-Norman: U of Oklahoma P, 1952.
-Print.
+U of Oklahoma P, 1952.